nuxt/website-v2/content/en/guide/plugins.md

 <div class="Alert">

-Be ware, do not use Vue plugins inside exported functions. exported functions called before each request, so calling `Vue.use(...)`, `Vue.mixin(...)`, `Vue.component(...)`, cause your app crash after too many requests.
+Beware: Do not use Vue plugins inside exported functions.
+Exported functions are called before each request, so calling `Vue.use(...)`, `Vue.mixin(...)`, `Vue.component(...)` may cause your app crash after too many requests.

 </div>